top of page

 achopra4@uw.edu

-Agamdeep earned his Bachelor's Degree(2020) in Physics from Purdue University and a Master's Degree(2022) in Machine Learning from Stevens Institute of Technology, focusing on applications of computer vision-based deep neural networks for biomedical imaging.
-He is now a Ph.D. student at The University of Washington, advised by Dr. Kurt.
+Agamdeep earned his Bachelor's Degree in Physics from Purdue University in 2020 and a Master's Degree in Computer Science and Machine Learning from Stevens Institute of Technology in 2022.
+His master's work focused on applications of computer vision-based deep neural networks for biomedical imaging.
+Agam developed a passion for computer science and machine learning applications to real-world problems while working as a software developer during his final years at Purdue.
+He is now a Ph.D. student at the University of Washington, advised by Dr. Kurt, working on generative AI for biomedical data synthesis.

 DSC00773.JPG